solana-foundation/solana-improvement-documents/proposals/0023-diet-client-v0.md

     pub validator_stake: Vec<Option<u64>>,
 }
 ```
-This function will return a BlockHeader, a data structure storing a list of:
+This method will return a BlockHeader, a data structure storing a list of:
  - Signatures of validators who voted on that block
  - The public keys or 'identities' of the validators who voted on that block.
  - The stake amounts of each of those validators.